-A more direct metric is "guesswork," G{25} , the expected number of queries by an adversary guessing individual passwords sequentially until all are found.
-It can be shown that H_1 provides a lower bound on G.25 However, G is also problematic, as it can be highly skewed by rare but difficult-to-guess passwords.5 To address this bias, "partial" (or "marginal") guessing metrics have been developed.^{5,32} One formulation is partial guesswork (G{α}), which models an attacker making only enough guesses to have a probability α of succeeding.5 This encapsulates the traditional G when $\alpha = 1$, with lower values of α modeling more realistic attackers.
-Such metrics have been proven not to be lower-bounded in general by Shannon entropy.^{5,32} While partial-guessing metrics provide an appropriate mathematical model of password-guessing difficulty, they require a very large sample to be estimated accurately, typically millions of passwords,5 and have thus found limited practical use.
+A more direct metric is guesswork (G) [25], the expected number of queries by an adversary guessing individual passwords sequentially until all are found.
+It can be shown that H_1 provides a lower-bound on G [25].
+However, G is also problematic, as it can be highly skewed by rare but difficult-to-guess passwords [5].
+To address this bias, partial (or marginal) guessing metrics have been developed [32, 5].
+One formulation is partial guesswork (G_α) which models an attacker making only enough guesses to have a probability α of succeeding [5].
+This encapsulates the traditional G when $\alpha = 1$, with lower values of α modeling more realistic attackers.
+Such metrics have been proven not to be lower-bounded in general by Shannon entropy [32, 5].
+While partial-guessing metrics provide an appropriate mathematical model of password-guessing difficulty, they require a very large sample to be estimated accurately, typically millions of passwords [5], and have thus found limited practical use.

 Heuristic measures of password strength are often needed for smaller datasets.
-NIST's Electronic Authentication Guidelines8 (in many ways an update to the Green Book) acknowledged the mathematical unsoundness of Shannon entropy for guessing but still introduced a heuristic method for estimating "entropy" (NIST entropy) of password distributions under various composition policies.
-This model has since been used in many academic studies, though it has been found to produce relatively inaccurate estimates in practice.23,40 The preferred empirical approach, albeit dependent on the configuration of a particular tool, is to simply run a popular openpassword-cracking library against a set of passwords and evaluate the average number of guesses needed to find a given proportion of them.^{23,42} This approach can be applied to even a single password to evaluate its relative strength, though this clearly overestimates security relative to any real adversaries who use a more favorable cracking library.
+NIST's Electronic Authentication Guidelines [8] (in many ways an update to the Green Book) acknowledged the mathematical unsoundness of Shannon entropy for guessing but still introduced a heuristic method for estimating "entropy" of password distributions under various composition policies (sometimes called NIST entropy).
+This model has since been used in many academic studies, although it has been found to produce relatively inaccurate estimates in practice [40, 23].
+The preferred empirical approach, albeit dependent on the configuration of a particular tool, is to simply run a popular open-source password cracking library against a set of passwords and evaluate the average number of guesses needed to find a given proportion of them [42, 23].
+This approach can be applied to even a single password to evaluate its relative strength, though this clearly overestimates security relative to any real adversaries who use a more favorable cracking library.